nschlia/ffmpegfs/INSTALL.md

 This is because for some reason utf8_encode() has been moved to the XML library.
 Just do (or similar):

-    aptitude install php7.0-xml
+    apt-get install php7.0-xml
     systemctl restart apache2

 And your troubles should be gone.

-On Ubuntu use the same command with `apt-get` in place of `aptitude`.
+On Ubuntu use the same command with `apt-get` in place of `apt-get`.

 **"make check": all audio checks fail**